Language-Research-Technology/ldaca-website/content/about/principles.md

 - (Meta)data are assigned a globally unique and persistent identifier
 - Data are described with rich metadata
-- Metadata clearly and explicitly include the identifier of the data they describe.
+- Metadata clearly and explicitly include the identifier of the data they describe
-- (Meta)data are registered or indexed in a searchable resource.
+- (Meta)data are registered or indexed in a searchable resource
   <br />

 ### Accessible